Azure/Cloud-Native/website/src/pages/Build-IA/calendar.md

 # Events Calendar

-#BuildIntelligentApps kicked off **mid-February** with initiatives to help you learn the tools, technologies and skills you need to modernize your applications and build differentiated experiences with AI!
+Build Intelligent Apps kicked off **mid-February** with initiatives to help you learn the tools, technologies and skills you need to modernize your applications and build differentiated experiences with AI!
 Look for these signature events & more:

  * 🎙 **Ask The Expert** - (free, online) with the Azure Product Group across two time zones–Americas + EMEA and APAC + ANZ
  * 👩🏽‍💻 **Learn Live** - live training series on building intelligent apps end-to-end on Azure with AI.